-The king has mastered spiritual fulfilment because he has already successfully gone through all the trials of youth.
+The king has mastered spiritual fulfillment because he has already successfully gone through all the trials of youth.
 Consequently, the aim of all lessons is to learn how to become the king.
 The page is a younger version of the knight, who in turn is a younger version of the king who must go out into the world to learn how to become the king.
 I think female characters represents the subconscious or internal part of their male counterpart.
 For instance, the queen is the more subconscious part of the king as is the other female cards between 2 and 10 being subconscious parts of the knight.

 For the most part, the progression of the cards tells a story that follows similar sequential stages of growth and maturity of a young person who has left his family of origin to venture into the world.
 For instance, the knight often connects with peers and enjoys a honeymoon stage of that experience before then having bad experiences from which he must learn.
 These experiences sometimes throws him off course before he finally knows how to proceed correctly on his mission.
 As suggested, each suit starts with the knight becoming prepared for the challenge of the suit with the Ace card.
 A disembodied hand, likely that of an angel or the knight seems to reach across dimensions as symbolized by its disembodiment piercing through clouds to offer or collect the symbol of the prize or pure potential of the suit.
 For instance, the suit of cups starts with an overflowing cup in the hand.
 The full potential is already within the knight.
 So this card is a call to action (CTA) to master that potential.